Lexx: Season 3

 After four thousand years in cryostasis, the crew reaches the twin planets Fire and Water.
 All of season three takes place on these two planets.

 The crew meets people they knew from the Light and Dark Zones who cannot remember their past lives, though their personalities are the same.
 Fire is ruled by the charismatic Prince and his lackey Priest, while Water does not have a ruler.
 The inhabitants of both planets live in isolated towns.
-On Water, they live on islands in a huge ocean; on Fire, there are massive towers separated by long stretches of desert.
+On Water, they live on islands in a huge ocean; on Fire, they live on massive towers separated by long stretches of desert.
 Water is inhabited by good people, while Fire is inhabited by evil people.

 During Prince's first encounter with the crew, 790 is damaged and falls in love with Kai rather than Xev, and gradually behaves much more erratically.
 Prince seeks to destroy Water and attempts to win the crew over to his side, especially Xev.
 Believing that the Lexx is "the grain of sand that will tip the scales", he tests their sense of morality through various temptations, including taking the forms of other crew members to deceive them.
 The crew are frequently separated from each other, forcing them to act individually.
 After jumping from the Lexx to the surface of Water, Kai has trouble functioning normally without the other crew members.
 Deep beneath Water's surface, Kai encounters his soul essence awaiting rebirth.

 During one of Prince's attacks on Water, Stanley is killed and Prince holds a trial over the destination of his soul, revealing Fire and Water as the afterlife.
 All his bad decisions are weighed against his good deeds and he is ultimately sentenced to eternal punishment on Fire.
 Enraged over Stanley's death, Xev orders the Lexx to destroy Fire, releasing all of its tortured souls.
 Consequently, Prince possesses the Lexx and uses it to destroy Water.
 Stanley is released and returns to his body aboard the Lexx, while Prince and the other souls reincarnate on a nearby blue planet.